Tuesday, April 18, 2023

 There were significant design challenges with this house: while it appears as if it is symmetrical, it isn't actually symmetrical and making it appear symmetrical and balanced took some very tricky fandagling with measurements and layout.
 But, I think I managed with my design while adding significant architectural interest to the design and giving the house a much more welcoming personality:

 I am super excited to see it finished.
 I am now working with the siding guy while Shane prepares for the brickwork that will be done.
-We will replace the front door with a 3/4 lite door, but even with the existing door, vaulting the elliptical arch ceiling over the doorway already brings significantly more light into the entryway from inside.
+We will replace the front door with a 3/4 lite door, but even with the existing door, vaulting the elliptical arch ceiling over the doorway already brings significantly more light into the entryway inside.

 Shane extended the depth of the porch gable to better match my design plans this week.
 Much better!

 Siding is finally going on.
 The gables were framed a bit differently than I drew them which presented a few problems.
 First, the left gable was framed nearly a foot wider than the right.
 Second, both gables were framed in such a way that the windows aren't centered.
-These are significant problems considering that The siding plan for the gables is board and batten, which emphasizes both the significant difference between the widths of the two gables and the fact that the windows are off center.
+These are significant problems considering that the siding plan for the gables is board and batten, which emphasizes both the significant difference between the widths of the two gables and the fact that the windows are off center.
 That means I needed to spend a couple days doing some fancy math to create illusions that the gables are the same size and the windows are centered.
 This was NOT easy, but I think I managed pretty well.

 Coming along VERY slowly.